-MAC is a program that is run almost entirely by the youth participants, with the support of adult advisors and parents.
+MAC is a program that is run in large part by the youth participants, with the support of adult advisors and parents.
 Youth have opportunities to learn life-long leadership skills.
 When a participant takes on a leadership role (even just leading a day trip), the rest of the participants rely on that leader to coordinate the trip.
-We rely on parents to help ensure the youth leader is fulfilling his/her commitment.
+We rely on parents to help ensure the youth leader is fulfilling their commitment.

-MAC Handbook - Parents are expected to read and understand the MAC Handbook, and support and encourage your participant's commitment and participation.
+MAC Handbook - Parents and students alike are expected to read and understand the MAC Handbook, and support and encourage your participant's commitment and participation.

 Communications - While we expect MAC participants to be the first point of contact for officers and advisors, we need parents to be involved and know what's going on with the program.
 Parents are expected to make sure frequent communication with advisors happens on behalf of their youth participant(s).
-Parents are encouraged to check the website frequently, share in email communications, and/or join the facebook page.
+Parents are encouraged to check the website frequently and share in email communications.
+Parents will be CC'd on all email communications as FYI.